learn-co-curriculum/dsc-sql-database-data-types/README.md

 Typing gives us the ability to perform all kinds of operations with predictable results.
 For instance, the ability to perform math operations like `SUM` - i.e. summing integers - doesn't just depend on everything being an integer of some sort but would also expect it.
 If you tried, for example,  to `SUM` all of the cats in the above table, SQLite would actually attempt to convert, or cast, their type to something it can `SUM`.
 It would try to convert anything it can to an `INTEGER` and ignore alpha characters.
 This can lead to real problems.
 Without typing, our data might get complicated and messy, and it would be difficult to ask the database questions about large sets of data.

-Simply put, it's important to adhere strictly to only storing data that fits with the datatype you have given to a particular column.
+Simply put, it's important to adhere strictly to only storing data that fits with the data type you have given to a particular column.

-## Datatypes
+## Data types

-Different database systems also have different datatypes available, which are important and useful to know whenever you are dealing with those systems.
-SQLite is a good starting point to learn about datatypes because it only has four basic categories of datatypes; they are:
+Different database systems also have different data types available, which are important and useful to know whenever you are dealing with those systems.
+SQLite is a good starting point to learn about data types because it only has four basic categories of data types; they are:

 ```SQL
 TEXT